ad-freiburg/qlever/README.md

     docker build -t qlever .
     docker run -it --rm -v "$(pwd)/e2e_data:/app/e2e_data/" --name qlever-e2e --entrypoint e2e/e2e.sh qlever

+### Converting old Indices For Current QLever Versions

+We have recently updated the way the index meta data (offsets of relations within the permutations) is stored.
+Old index builds with 6 permutations will not work directly with the recent QLever version while 2 permutation indices will work but throw a warning at runtime.
+We have provided a converter which allows to only modify the meta data without having to rebuild the index.
+Just run `./MetaDataConverterMain <index-prefix>` .
+This will not automatically overwrite the old index but copy the permutations and create new files with the suffix `.converted` (e.g. `<index-prefix>.index.ops.converted` These suffixes have to be removed manually in order to use the converted index (rename to `<index-prefix>.index.ops` in our example).
+Please consider creating backups of the "original" index files before overwriting them like this.  them.
+Please note that for 6 permutations the converter also builds new files `<index-prefix>.index.xxx.meta-mmap` where parts of the meta data of OPS and OSP permutations will be stored.

 ### High RAM Usage During Runtime